 Since Eagle Eyes optics owes its existence to technology developed at the Jet Propulsion Laboratory, initially closely aligned with the United States Army before coming under the purview of NASA, we got to thinking about what other wearable items had their beginnings as military innovations.
 Turns out, there are a lot!Military Aviator Sunglasses

 We couldn’t start this list with any item other than our favorite: military aviator sunglasses.
 Initially developed by Bausch & Lomb for the United States Air Force in 1929, the design aimed to cover as much of the field of vision as possible to provide protection and clarity to the vision of Air Force pilots.
 After iconic images of General Douglas A. MacArthur wearing the sunglasses began circulating, the glasses became a sought-after fashion item, eventually being trademarked and sold commercially.

-Having survived the ups and downs of becoming the go-to fashion for both dads and hipsters, military aviator sunglasses now feel timeless.
+Having survived the ups and downs of becoming the go-to fashion for both dads and hipsters, military aviator sunglasses, sometimes referred to simply as "aviators," now feel timeless.
 Add NASA-developed optic technology to the mix, and you have yourself a classic accessory that feels like it’s straight out of the future.

 The T-shirt is an item of clothing so ubiquitous, it’s hard to imagine that it ever didn’t exist.
 But it makes sense that something as practical as the T-shirt had military origins.
 Originally issued by the U.S. Navy, white T-shirts were worn when performing dirty tasks (so as not to soil their uniforms), and when on submarines or in tropical climates, so as not to sweat through their uniforms.
 The T-shirt took off as a popular item of civilian clothing after Marlon Brando sported one in “A Streetcar Named Desire” in 1951.